u1i/yoisho/README.md

 Looking for a quick way to deploy?
 [Docker Compose](docker-compose.yml) | [Chef Cookbook](chef-cookbook)

-Some of these endpoints you can consume online: [Live Endpoints](http://backend.yoisho.dob.jp/)
+Some of these endpoints you can consume online: [Live Endpoints](http://backend.yoisho.dob.jp/) | [Developer Portal](https://developer.yoisho.dob.jp/)

 # Bank Assets - SOAP/XML